Analysis and numerical simulation of a generalized compressible Cahn-Hilliard-Navier-Stokes model with friction effects: Existence of weak solutions

 \begin{proposition} Let $\rho$ be given such that $\rho\in C(0,T;C^{2}(\overline{\Omega}))$ and $\rho\ge \underline{\rho}>0$.
 Then Equation~\eqref{eq:mass_fraction_reg} with Neumann boundary conditions~\eqref{eq:neumann_reg} admits a strong solution.
 Moreover, the mapping $\bv_{n}\mapsto c[\bv_{n}]$ takes bounded sets in the space $C(0,T;C^{2}_{0}(\overline{\Omega},\R^{3}))$ into bounded sets in the space

 \end{proposition} The existence of a strong solution is based on the remark that the highest order term of this equation is $-\gamma\f{b(c)}{\rho}\Delta^{2}c$.
 Using $b(c),\rho\ge C>0$ we obtain a fourth-order parabolic equation with smooth coefficients and with zero Neumann boundary conditions.
-Therefore, we can admit the existence of a strong solution and we focus on the estimates~\eqref{eq:set_W}.
+Therefore, we can admit the global in time strong solution than can be achieved through a Galerkin scheme and we focus on the estimates~\eqref{eq:set_W}.
 In the proof, we need the following two lemmas

-\begin{lemma}[Lemma 3.2 in~\cite{feireisl-book}] Let $\Omega\in\R^{3}$ be a bounded Lipschitz domain and let $M_{0}>0$, $K>0$.
+\begin{lemma}[Lemma 3.1 in~\cite{MR2384572}] Let $\Omega\in\R^{3}$ be a bounded Lipschitz domain and let $M_{0}>0$, $K>0$.
 Assume that $\rho$ is a nonnegative function such that

 Then, there exists a positive constant $C=C(M_{0},K,a)$ such that the inequality

 holds for any $\bold{u}\in W^{1,2}(\Omega;\R^{3})$. \end{lemma}

 \begin{lemma}[Theorem 10.17 in~\cite{MR2499296}] Let $\Omega\subset\R^{3}$ be a bounded Lipschitz domain, and let $1<p<+\infty$, $M_{0}>0$, $K>0$, $a>1$.
 Then there exists a postive constant $C=C(p,M_{0},K,a)$ such that the inequality